charukeerthi/Crop-Recommendation-System-project/README.md

 Contributions are welcome! <3

-Made with :heart: and Python
+Made with :heart: and Python.